blackadder-git/byui/cse212/2-linked.md

 # Linked Lists
 ## Introduction
 Unlike other data structures which store their information in contiguous memory, a linked list stores its information as a series of nodes that can reside anywhere.
-Each node is linked together to for a series or a chain.
+Each node is linked together and forms a series or chain.
 The first node in the list is referred to as the "**head**" while the last node in the list is referred to as the "**tail**".

 ![image](images/linked.png)

-*While most linked lists are bi-directional like the image above, it is possible to have a linked list that goes in just one direction.
+While most linked lists are bi-directional like the one above, it is possible to have a linked list that goes in just one direction.

 ## Performance (Big O Notation)
 The performance of a linked list depends on the action being taken.
-The size of a list makes no difference when adding a node to the beginning or ending.
-This results in a big O notation of O(1).
-When adding, removing or searching for for a specific node in the list, the time required to reach the desired node increases linearly as the size of the list grows bigger.
+Because the size of a list makes no difference when adding a node to the beginning or ending the resulting performance is constant with a notation of O(1).
+When adding, removing or searching for a specific node in the list, the time required to reach the desired node increases linearly as the size of the list grows bigger.
 This results in a notation of O(n).

 ![image](images/bigo.png)

 ## Used For
 * Linked lists are a good underlying data structure to implment a stack or a queue because they offer efficient insertion and removal of elements.
-*
+* Linked lists are also good for implementing structures that you know will grow and decrease in size over time.

 ## Disadvantages
-Because linked lists hold data along with information to reach the next node, they have the potential to take more space to implement.
-In addition, since getting from one node to another often means moving to a new location in memory, linked lists can´t take advantage of caching.
+Because nodes in a linked list hold data along with information linking them to other nodes, they have the potential to take up more space when compared with structures which only contain data.
+In addition, since getting from one node to another often means moving to a new space in memory, linked lists can´t take advantage of caching.

 ## Example:
-TODO: describe example
+Although Python has its own version of a linked list implemented as a "**deque**", this example creates a linked list using a class within a class and functions.

 ```
 # create a linked list class